Take out a Fairstone loan between November 17th to 30th, 2021, and you won’t have to make a loan payment until next year.

 Brazil has been popular for foreign investment because of its beautiful beaches and relatively cheap property prices.
 You should research the neighbourhood you plan to buy in, as some areas of Brazil can be dangerous with high crime rates and gang activity.
 However, this is common in many countries, and it shouldn’t be a deterrent for making a solid investment choice for real estate in Brazil.

 Portugal is an increasingly popular choice for Canadian foreign investment.
 With an appealing “golden visa,” Canadians can obtain EU citizenship once they purchase a property in Portugal.
-With warm weather, rich history and reasonable opportunity for employment, Portugal is a great option for foreign investment.
+With warm weather, rich history and reasonable opportunities for employment, Portugal is a great option for foreign investment.
 Some hotspots in Portugal include Cascais, a beautiful coastal town outside Lisbon, the Algarve, known for its beautiful beaches, and Lisbon of course, the capital.

 Plan on working abroad?
 Check out this guide on working in another country.